-This page describes serving configurations.
-A serving configuration is a serving entity that associates a model or a set of controls that are used to generate your recommendation or search results.
+This page describes serving configs.
+A serving config is a serving entity that associates a model or a set of controls that are used to generate your recommendation or search results.

 Relationship with models and controls

-When you create a serving configuration, you select a model (for Recommendations AI) or controls (for Retail Search) to attach.
-Serving configurations are invoked by your site when surfacing recommendations or search results.
-The Retail API references the serving configuration's associated model or controls at serving time to determine the recommendations or search results to generate.
+When you create a serving config, you select a model (for Recommendations AI) or controls (for Retail Search) to attach.
+Serving configs are invoked by your site when surfacing recommendations or search results.
+The Retail API references the serving config's associated model or controls at serving time to determine the recommendations or search results to generate.

-A Recommendations AI can have a single model associated with it.
-However, any model can be associated with multiple serving configurations, enabling you to deploy the same model on different pages via different serving configurations.
+A Recommendations AI serving config can have a single model associated with it.
+However, any model can be associated with multiple serving configurations, enabling you to deploy the same model on different pages via different serving configs.

-Retail Search serving configurations have a multi to multi relationship with controls.
-You can add multiple controls to a serving configuration, and single control can be associated with multiple serving configurations.
+Retail Search serving configs have a multi-to-multi relationship with serving controls.
+You can add multiple serving controls to a serving config, and a single serving control can be associated with multiple serving configs.

-You can create controls and then add or swap them into a live Retail Search serving configuration.
+You can create serving controls and then add or swap them into a live Retail Search serving config.

 API resource and permissions

-A serving configuration is passed into the Retail API using the
+A serving config is passed into the Retail API using the

 - Recommendations AI uses the URL